ocharron/BallsRUs/README.md

 ## Key Features

-1. **Product Catalog**: Browse through a wide range of golf equipment, including clubs, balls, bags, shoes, etc.
+1. **Content management system (CMS)**: Manage the catalog and the products from a tailor-made content management system.
-2. **Shopping Cart Management**: Add products to your cart and manage them easily before proceeding to checkout.
+2. **Product Catalog**: Browse through a wide range of golf equipment, including clubs, balls, bags, shoes, etc.
-3. **Secure Payment**: Use Stripe for safe and secure payment transactions.
+3. **Shopping Cart Management**: Add products to your cart and manage them easily before proceeding to checkout.
-4. **User Management**: Register, login, and manage your user profile for a personalized experience.
+4. **Secure Payment**: Use Stripe for safe and secure payment transactions.
-5. **Content management system (CMS)**: Manage the catalog, the products and the users from your own content management system.
+5. **User Management**: Register, login, and manage your user profile for a personalized experience.

 ---